97 Main Street, Stony Brook, NY 11790

 DescriptionCrazy Beans, Stony Brook, is located at 97 Main Street, Stony Brook, in the Village Center.
 Handicapped (van)-accessible spaces are located throughout the paved parking lot.
 Street-level, double doors lead to the tile floored restaurant.

-Space is a bit tight between the booths, tables, and full-height counter.
+Space is tight between the booths, tables, and full-height counter.

-There is one, small, single-occupancy, handicapped- accessible restroom.
+There is one, small, single-occupancy, restroom.
+It has bars, but the sink is not accessible.
+It is too small for a wheelchair.
 There is no baby-changing station.

 Surface of lot: paved

 Distance to venue: depends on where you park